yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## Handling of Cookies

-It can be assumed that Authorization Servers will use Cookies to bind security elements (state, nonce, PKCE) to the user agent, and will break if these cookies are later missing.
+It can be assumed that Authorization Servers will use Cookies to bind security elements (state, nonce, PKCE) to the user agent, which will break the flow if these cookies are not present in subsequent HTTP requests.

-Therefore, Client App MUST handle Cookies as a web browser would:
+Therefore, Client App MUST handle Cookies:

-* SHALL store cookies it obtains on HTTP responses.
+* Store cookies it obtains on HTTP responses.
-* SHALL send cookies on subsequent HTTP requests to servers that returned cookies.
+* Send cookies on subsequent HTTP requests to Authorization Servers that returned such cookies.

 # IANA Considerations